Sweet Desire, Wicked Fate

 Ivan leered up at Jaden as if he were imagining breaking her bones.
 “We is gonna come after ya, and everyone ya love.”

-A slight movement in the tree caught Jaden’s eye, and she glimpsed the Bellibone that Datura had been threatening.
+A slight movement in the tree caught Jaden’s attention, and she glimpsed the Bellibone that Datura had been threatening.
 One of its legs was caught under a branch.
 Its complexion was rosy white, with more human, feminine features than the Mal Rous.
 Unlike the others, it had wings.
 Jaden’s fuzzy brain cleared with realization—this was what she’d heard calling for help earlier.

-“Five more days, five more days,”Tig sang in a high pitch, “and we is gonna barbecue ya…”Anders’s forked tongue shot out, slapping Tig across her face.The others laughed as Tig rubbed the welt that appeared on her cheek.
+“Five more days, five more days,” Tig sang in a high pitch, “and we is gonna barbecue ya…” Anders’s forked tongue shot out, slapping Tig across her face.
+The others laughed as Tig rubbed the welt that appeared on her cheek.

 Jaden didn’t hesitate.
 She ran out the back door and stumbled down the steps.
 She could hear them mocking her as she raced through the swampy backyard.
 It wasn’t the first time today that she wondered if she would live to see her sixteenth birthday.